Nursing Program Policies

 AC-1C18

-• Consultation with the Nursing faculty is a crucial step when planning one’s academic program.
+Consultation with the Nursing faculty is a crucial step when planning one's academic program.
 Formal advisement is available during the period scheduled by the college.
 Please refer to the York College Academic Calendar.
-Appointments can be scheduled through the Nursing Program secretary.
+Appointments can be scheduled through the Department of Nursing secretary.
 At other times, individual conferences can be scheduled with the Nursing Program faculty.
 To ensure that your advisor has adequate time to answer your concerns, make an appointment.
-When you “drop in” for advice, remember that your advisor may have other responsibilities or tasks planned for that hour.
+When you "drop in" for advice, remember that your advisor may have other responsibilities or tasks planned for that hour.